 - If your Green Card has expired due to carelessness or any other reason, you must immediately file Form I-90 with USCIS.

-- USCIS recommends requesting the replacement of the Green Card, if the holder has a previous version to the current one but that has not expired yet.
+- USCIS recommends applying for a replacement Green Card if the holder has an older version than the current one but has not yet expired.

-Renewing a Green Card has the following charges:
+Renewing a Green Card has the following fees:

-There are certain special circumstances in which applicants can be exempted from paying the fee for this immigration process.
-This could be the case for juvenile immigrants with a recognized status, T visa or U visa holders, among others.
+There are certain special circumstances in which applicants may be exempt from paying the fee for this immigration process.
+This is the case of juvenile immigrants with a recognized status, T visa or U visa applicants among others.

 The Green Card must be replaced when:

-- Contains an error (spelling, date, marital status and so on).
+- Contains an error (spelling, date, marital status and others.);

-- If you were previously in traveler status, but now reside in the United States, you must request a replacement Green Card.
+- If you were previously in traveler status, but now reside in the United States, you must apply for a replacement Green Card;

-- If you previously resided in the US, but have assumed frequent flyer status, you will also need to request a replacement.
+- If you previously resided in the US but have assumed frequent flyer status, you will also need to apply for a replacement;

-- Green card holders who became permanent residents before the age of 14 must also renew or replace their Green Card after reaching that age.
+- Green Card holders who became permanent residents before their 14th birthday must also renew or replace their Green Card after their 14th birthday;

 - When the immigrant’s status has changed to permanent resident.

-We hope you found this article on how to get a Green Card useful.
-Remember that for any case related to immigration matters, Lluis Law attorneys are at your disposal.
+We hope that this article on how to get a Green Card is useful to you.
+You may be interested in learning how to become a US citizen in the future.
+Remember that for any case related to immigration matters, the lawyers at Lluis Law are at your disposal.